-The exhibition galleries and shop are open to the general public daily, free of charge.
-The library's reading rooms are available to anyone with with a legitimate need to access works in the library's collection for research or personal reasons " individuals will need to register for a Reader Pass online or at the Reader Registration Office.
+The permanent displays and shop are open to the general public daily, free of charge, but there is a charge for special exhibitions.
+The library's reading rooms are available to anyone with with a legitimate need to access works in the library's collection for research or personal reasons – individuals will need to register for a Reader Pass online or at the Reader Registration Office.

 The café at the back of the entrance hall offers snacks, light lunches and free wi-fi, so expect to see researchers huddled over laptops.
 The espresso bar in the courtyard is a great place for a quick coffee, while the restaurant on the first floor offers a more leisurely experience.

 Tue –Thu, 9.30am-8pm, Mon & Fri until 6pm, Sat until 5pm, Sun 11am – 5pm